Clear Winged Snout Moth

 The pupa is brown and green, with dark head and tail.
 It is formed in a loose white cocoon.

-The adult butterflies are grey with patterns of light and dark lines and spots.
+The adult moths are grey with patterns of light and dark lines and spots.
 The abdomen is covered in alternate bands of brown or black and white hairs, but sometimes the white hairs are shorter and are obscured.
 The female has a tuft of white hairs tipped with black on the last segment.
 Both sexes have bipectinate antennae.
 The females have a wingspan of about 3 cms.
 The males are smaller, having a wingspan of about 2.5 cms.

 The species occurs over much of Australia, including: